DeWalt vs Milwaukee: Which Power Tool Brand is Better in 2023?

-Look in a professional’s tool bag and you’re likely to find a lot of tools from either DeWalt or Milwaukee tools.
-Professionals have trusted these two brands for years, and it doesn’t look like that’s about to change any time soon.
+Look in a professional’s tool bag, and you’re likely to find a lot of tools from either DeWalt or Milwaukee tools.
+Professionals have trusted these two brands for years, and it doesn’t look like that’s about to change soon.

-Both DeWalt and Milwaukee are known for making top-notch power tools, built to withstand the rigors of professional daily use.
+DeWalt and Milwaukee are known for making top-notch power tools built to withstand the rigors of professional daily use.
 Far from bargain brands, these are the companies you choose when you prioritize quality over price.
 While both brands are loved and used by professionals, neither is perfect.
-The real question is: which brand is better in 2021?
+The real question is: which brand is better in 2023?

 A Quick Comparison